open-interop/oop-queue-config/README.md

 This is the RabbitMQ configuration for Open Interop.

+## Installation

+The Open Interop microservices depend on RabbitMQ.
+Installtion instructions can be found [here](https://www.rabbitmq.com/download.html).

+Once RabbitMQ is installed, you can apply the configuration by running `sudo rabbitmqadmin import rabbit-config.json`.

 ## Rabbit Configuration

 Most messages are be published to the `oop` exchange.
 Rendered temprs are published to the `oop.endpoints` exchange, which then routes messages to the `oop.endpoints.*` queues.
 Errors are published to `oop.errors`.